 The Water and Wind Café in the southern province of Binh Duong subsequently won Nghia the 2007 International Architecture Award (IAA).
-Since then he has won many international awards, mostly for his bamboo structures.
+Since then he has won many international awards, mostly for his elegant structures.

 As a student, Nghia was selected to study architecture in Japan.
-His childhood years spent growing in a small village in central Vietnam were a perfect background for what he would learn in Japan and for the projects in his homeland.
+His childhood years spent growing up in a small village in central Vietnam were a perfect background for what he would learn in Japan and for the projects in his homeland.

 Click on any image to start lightbox display.
 Use your Esc key to close the lightbox.
 You can also view the images as a slideshow if you prefer 😎